ShadrackAdwera/HeroSquad/README.md

 ## Description

 A hero object is used to store hero properties such as name, age etc the hero is in turn assigned to a squad through the squad id property.
-A postgres database has been used to store the objects oce created through the form inputs.
+A postgres database has been used to store the objects once created through the form inputs.

 ## Setup/Installation Requirements